KaylaKRada/AshleyMadisonHack/README.md

 ## 🧩 CCARR Breakdown (Challenge, Context, Action, Result, Reflection)

 ### 🔹 **Challenge / Context**
 For my Application Security class, I needed to research and present a real-world data breach.
 I wanted to choose a case that had both technical depth and social impact, and the Ashley Madison breach checked both boxes.
-It wasn’t just about weak passwords or lazy security—it exposed a flawed system built on promises of secrecy, trust, and discretion.
+It wasn’t just about weak passwords or lazy security, it exposed a flawed system built on promises of secrecy, trust, and discretion.

 ### 🔧 **Action**
 I researched the breach from both technical and ethical angles.
 I examined how the Impact Team exploited Ashley Madison's lack of segmentation, poor password encryption, and failure to secure user data.
 I compiled my findings into a well-organized written report and built a presentation to walk through the timeline, root causes, and lessons learned.
 I also analyzed the fallout, including the legal, financial, and personal consequences.